Trial Sign-up Journey

 A modal-based checkout, checks out

-The Purchase Flow A/B Test
+The Trial Sign-up A/B Test

-The Purchase Flow A/B Test
+The Trial Sign-up A/B Test

 Over a three-week experiment involving more than 1,000 users interacting with both variations of the launch, the modal checkout generated strong positive results.
 These outcomes supported its adoption as the standard checkout pattern across the Later platform, demonstrating its scalability as the company expanded.